unjs/nitro/README.md

 ## 🎁 Contribution

-**Before everything, please make sure there is an option issue either confirming issue/bug 🐛 or you have an explicit👍 to add an enhancement or new feature.
+**Before everything, please make sure there is an option issue either confirming issue/bug 🐛 or you have an explicit 👍 to add an enhancement or new feature.
 Thanks in advance 🙏**

 - Fork and clone this repository
 - Enable [corepack](https://github.com/nodejs/corepack) using `corepack enable` (use `npm i -g corepack` for Node.js < 16.10)